hm-lang/core/proposals/README.md

 Note that if your `fastHash` implementation is terrible (e.g., `fastHash(Salt): Salt`), then the compiler will error out after a certain number of attempts with different salts.

-For sets and stores, we use a hash method that is order-independent (even if the container is insertion-ordered).
+For sets and lots, we use a hash method that is order-independent (even if the container is insertion-ordered).
 E.g., we can sum the hash codes of each element, or `xor` them.
-Arrays have order-dependent hashes, since `[1, 2]` should be considered different than `[2, 1]`, but the store `{"hi": 1, "hey": 2}` should be the same as `{"hey": 2, "hi": 1}` (different insertion order, but same contents).
+Arrays have order-dependent hashes, since `[1, 2]` should be considered different than `[2, 1]`, but the lot `["hi": 1, "hey": 2]` should be the same as `["hey": 2, "hi": 1]` (different insertion order, but same contents).

 ## for loops